Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Proof of Theorem

 \end{lemma} \begin{proof} The proof is similar to the case $p=2$ from~\cite[Section 2, Page 192-193]{gs92}; see also~\cite[Lemma 3.1 and Lemma 3.2]{dm10}.

 Let $\eta$ be a smooth function with support in a small neighborhood of $a$.
 For $t$ small consider the diffeomorphism of $\Omega$ given in a normal coordinates by $F_t(x)=(1+t\eta(x))x$ in a neighborhood of 0 with $F_t=\text{id}$ outside this neighborhood.
 Consider the comparison mappings $u_t=u\circ F_t$.
 Then $u_t$ has the same trace and regularity as $u$.
 Since $u$ is stationary $p$-harmonic, $\frac{d}{dt}|_{t=0}E(u_t)=0$.
-Direct computation (see~\cite[Section 2, Page 192]{gs92} and~\cite[Page 270]{fr13}) implies that
+Direct computation (see~\cite[Section 2, Page 192]{gs92}) gives

 where $A$ is the reminder term given by

 Choosing $\eta$ to approximate the characteristic function of $B_r(a)$, we obtain

 where we have used the fact that the reminder term $|A|\leq crE(r)$ (because $|\frac{\partial g^{ij}}{\partial x_k}|,|\frac{\partial \sqrt{g}}{\partial x_i}|$ are bounded from above by some constant $c$).
 Since $g^{ik}\leq \delta^{ik}+cr$ when $r$ is sufficiently small, we get